Maps & Routes

 Metric Century

 Our beautiful metric century -- 66 miles long -- is for those up for an even more serious ride.
-This ride is for serious cyclists only.
+We have had problems with inexperienced riders returning after the end of the event, so we are offering slower riders the opportunity to leave as early as 7am to make sure to return by 1pm to experience the Green Fair, live music, food trucks.
+Again, this ride is for serious cyclists only.
 You must be an adult with a road bike -- no mountain bikes allowed on this ride.
-60 mile rides leave at 8am.
-This year we will travel in small groups.
+60 mile rides leave at 8am with slower riders invited to leave with ride marshalls as early as 7 am.
+The riders will travel in small groups.
 View details here: https://www.mapmyride.com/routes/view/4878604870

 Rest Stops at Sleeping Giant State Park and Guilford Recreation Center.